 Australian smart fashion design spaces

-- Air guitar shirt Dr Richard Helmer
+- Air guitar shirt, created by a team led by Dr Richard Helmer

 - Ben Denham - Pulling Strings: Peripherals, Art Space

 - Medulla Intimata - Tina Gonsalves and Tom Donaldson